d3x0r/STFRPhysics/AI/homogeneous_propagation_transport_local_geometry_displacement_defects.md

 Here $\Delta \tau_{\mathrm{coord}}$ is elapsed duration in the reference description, and $\Delta \tau_{\mathrm{realized}}$ is the duration realized by local physical processes.
 Both are understood relative to a chosen reference event from which duration is accumulated.
 The factor $\lambda$ is the homogeneous scaling factor derived in the propagation framework [1].

 Realized duration is the duration over which local physical processes unfold within the realized local description.
 Accordingly, $\lambda$ scales the duration assigned to those processes relative to the coordinate description.

+This scaling can also be understood through propagation cost.
+In the moving frame, the change is not merely geometric.
+As the frame moves through transport, the span of underlying vacuum storage effectively carried within that frame increases.
+A confined light process within the frame therefore traverses not only a longer path, but a larger effective capacity.
+This raises the total cost of propagation for processes realized within the frame.
+The slower rate of local processes, including the slower transport of clocks within the frame, is the realized result of that increased total cost.
+In that sense, the enlarged cost does not need to be compensated after the fact; it appears directly as the slower realized evolution of the frame’s internal processes.

+Along the direction of motion, there is a second effect.
+The propagation cost is not only larger in total, but asymmetric between forward and backward traversal.
+That asymmetry is handled differently.
+It is not what produces the slower process rate; rather, it is what requires the frame’s synchronization assignment across separated clocks.
+Clocks synchronized by any conventional signal-exchange scheme inherit this issue, since such schemes determine one-way timing by partitioning round-trip propagation cost.
+The assignment of times to those clocks absorbs the directional imbalance, so that one-way propagation is still measured internally at the standard light speed.
+The slower local process rate therefore follows from the increased total cost, while the synchronization structure compensates for the directional asymmetry.

+This ongoing maintenance of synchronization is natural in terrestrial frames.
+A frame attached to a rotating and orbiting planet is not statically realized once and then left unchanged.
+Its clocks and material processes are continually carried through the frame’s broader transport history.
+In that setting, the slow transport of clocks provides an ongoing physical mechanism by which scheduling relations are maintained.
+The point here is not to develop a full terrestrial timing model, but to note that in naturally evolving frames of this kind, synchronization is maintained through the frame’s transport history rather than being purely stipulated.

 ### 5.5 Propagation and measurement in one homogeneous setting